telerik/ajax-docs/api/server/Telerik.Web.UI/RadInputControl.md

                 RadInput control.The contents of the button are controlled by the ButtonTemplate property.

+###  Skin `String`

+Gets or sets the skin name for the control user interface.

+#### Remarks
+If this property is not set, the control will render using the skin named "Default".
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  ButtonsPosition `InputButtonsPosition`
+###  Skin `String`

-Gets or sets a value that indicates whether the button should be positioned left or right of the RadInput box.
+Gets or sets the skin name for the control user interface.

+#### Remarks
+If this property is not set, the control will render using the skin named "Default".
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  ButtonCssClass `String`
+###  SkinID `String`

-Gets or sets the CSS class applied to the  button.
+Gets or sets the skin to apply to the control.

-###  WrapperCssClass `String`
+###  TabIndex `Int16`

-Gets or sets the wrapper CSS class which holds the HTML input element.
+Gets or sets the tab index of the Web server control.

 ###  Text `String`